yashhhgajera/devquotes/backend/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-## Support

-For support and questions, please open an issue in the GitHub repository.

----

-**Note**: Make sure to configure your database connection and environment variables before running the application.